-One of the most common is an irregular flame – one that often causes the furnace to fail to light properly.
+One of the most common is an irregular furnace pilot light flame – that often causes the furnace to fail to light properly.

 This article provides a useful troubleshooting guide for this common furnace maintenance problem.

-An irregular flame can manifest in a number of ways.
+An irregular furnace pilot light can manifest in a number of ways.